New 511 keV line data provides strongest sub-GeV dark matter constraints: Sub-GeV dark matter constraints from SPI data

-In fact, we see that the SPI longitude profile provides the strongest limit on annihilating DM, excluding cross-sections of $\langle \sigma v\rangle\simeq10^{-32}\,\textrm{cm}^3\textrm{s}^{-1}$ at masses of around an MeV, increasing to around the thermal relic values of $\langle \sigma v\rangle\simeq10^{-26}\,\textrm{cm}^3\textrm{s}^{-1}$ at masses over several GeV.
+In fact, we see that the SPI longitude profile provides the strongest limit on annihilating DM, excluding cross-sections of $\langle \sigma v\rangle\simeq10^{-32}\,\textrm{cm}^3\textrm{s}^{-1}$ at masses of around an MeV, increasing to around the thermal relic values of $\langle \sigma v\rangle\simeq10^{-26}\,\textrm{cm}^3\textrm{s}^{-1}$ at masses of over several GeV.
 This SPI longitude profile only gets surpassed by {\sc Xmm-Newton} $X$-ray bounds at masses $\gtrsim 700$ MeV.
 The CMB bounds only become more stringent than the SPI latitude profile limits at masses in excess of a few tens of GeV.
 Strikingly, limits derived from the SPI latitude profile are only marginally weaker (less than an order of magnitude across the entire DM mass range) than the SPI longitude profile limits.
-This was also found in Ref.~\cite{Calore:2021lih}.
+This was also found in~\cite{Calore:2021lih}.
 Furthermore, this bound also surpasses the other DM limits across most of the mass range considered, except {\sc XMM-Newton} at masses over a few hundreds of MeV and CMB bounds at slightly higher mass.
-Finally, we also compare our limits with those derived from Ref.~\cite{Boehm_2004} from FSR emission.
+Finally, we also compare our limits with those derived from~\cite{Boehm_2004} from final state radiation emission.

-From the right panel of Fig.~\ref{fig:Limits}, we see once again that the SPI longitude profile provides the strongest limit on decaying DM, excluding lifetimes of $\tau \simeq 10^{29}\,\textrm{s}$ at masses of around an MeV decreasing to around values of $10^{27}\,\textrm{s}$ at masses of over a GeV.
+From the right panel of Fig.~\ref{fig:Limits}, we see once again that the SPI longitude profile provides the strongest limit on decaying DM, excluding lifetimes of $\tau \simeq 10^{29}\,\textrm{s}$ at masses of around an MeV decreasing to around $10^{27}\,\textrm{s}$ at masses of over a GeV.
 This SPI longitude profile gets surpassed by {\sc Xmm-Newton} $X$-ray bounds at masses $\gtrsim 1$ GeV.
 Limits derived from the SPI latitude profile are about an order of magnitude weaker than the SPI longitude profile limits across the entire mass range.
 The next strongest limit, coming from {\sc Voyager 1} is significantly weaker (about three orders weaker than the SPI longitude profile limits).
-There are also cosmological bounds for decaying DM, such as in Refs.~\cite{Liu:2023fgu,Liu:2023nct}, but we omit these since they are not competitive.
 This illustrates the power of the $511$~keV line in constraining sub-GeV DM.
 We remark that including the free electron density scaling changes our latitude bounds by a factor of $2$-$3$, leading to a more conservative estimate.